Meet our Team

-Johan Hattingh is Professor of Philosophy at the University of Stellenbosch.
+Johan Hattingh is Professor Emeritus at the University of Stellenbosch.
 From 2006 until 2011 he served for two terms as Vice Dean for Social Sciences of the Faculty of Arts and Social Sciences, and was Dean of the Faculty of Arts and Social Sciences at Stellenbosch University from 2013 to 2017.
+He retired in 2021.

-Based in the Department since 1980, he has extensive experience in the teaching of Practical Logic and Critical Thinking Skills, Philosophy of Culture, Hermeneutics, Continental Philosophy, Aesthetics, and Poststructuralist Thought, in particular that of Michel Foucault.
+He started in the Department in 1980 and he has extensive experience in the teaching of Practical Logic and Critical Thinking Skills, Philosophy of Culture, Hermeneutics, Continental Philosophy, Aesthetics, and Poststructuralist Thought, in particular that of Michel Foucault.
 His Master’s degree was about Martin Heidegger’s critical conception of technology, while he focused in his Doctoral dissertation on the philosophical problem of the relationship between art and morality.

 In the last thirty years he has specialized in Applied Ethics, Ideology Critique, Development Ethics, and particularly in Environmental Ethics and Climate Change Ethics.
 Since 1992 he has been Head of the Unit for Environmental Ethics at the University of Stellenbosch, and from 1998 until 2005 he was Visiting Professor in Development Ethics in a Master’s Programme in Development Studies of the Graduate School of Leadership in the Faculty of Management Sciences at the University of the North (currently the University of Limpopo).